What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 Where else can automation help you in time management?

-Do you still write checks to your utility companies?
-Can they be automated?
+- Do you spend time writing checks to your utility companies?
+Try automating the payments!

-We somehow get into the ditch of thinking we have to do everything by ourselves.
+We somehow get into the habit of thinking we have to do everything by ourselves.

 We only have 24 hours in a day, and half of those hours are needed for sleeping, eating, and regular daily activities.